What animals do we examine at Veterinary Vision?

 Patients come to Veterinary Vision from all over the San Francisco Bay Area.
 While many pets are referred to us by their primary care veterinarians, our services are also available to pets whose care-takers locate us on their own.
 Most of our patients are dogs and cats.
-However, we will also examine rabbits, birds, pocket pets, horses, and even farm animals on occasion.
-We provide consultation services with local zoos and wildlife rehabilitation centers too.
+However, we will also examine most non-human animals.
+Examples include rabbits, birds, pocket pets, and horses.
+We provide consultation services with local zoos and wildlife rehabilitation centers and may even see farm animals on occasion.

 When does my pet need an eye exam?